EOEPCA/eoepca-killercoda/processing/toil/monitorproc.md

 Now the application is running.
-We can see, after few seconds, that a new Toil WES request has been performed and is in processing:
+We can see, after a few seconds, that a new Toil WES request has been performed and is in processing:

 ```
 tail -n 10 ~ubuntu/celery.log